luiz-diniz/PasswordGenerator/README.md

  * That's it! :)

 ## Roadmap
- * Generate the password using an API and a command line
  * Generate multiple passwords
+ * Create a Web version of the app

 ## Contributing
 Any ideias or bug fixes are welcome.
 Just submit your pull request =)